ycm-core/ycmd/README.md

 Building
 --------

-The simplest way is to run `build.sh --clang-completer --omnisharp-completer`.
+The simplest way is to run `./build.sh --clang-completer --omnisharp-completer`.
 This should get you going.
 There's far more detail on how to build & install ycmd in [YCM's instructions][ycm-install] (ignore the Vim-specific parts).